smilz0/Left4Lib/README.md

 The players who do not belong to any of these lists are automatically given the normal **User** level.

+## Addon settings
+L4L also has its own settings.
+You can find more details [HERE](https://github.com/smilz0/Left4Lib/blob/main/root/scripts/vscripts/left4lib_settings.nut).

+***Some of these settings (like hooks_chatcommand_trigger) affect all the addons that use this library.***

+You can change the settings by editing the file `ems/left4lib/cfg/settings.txt`.

 ## Compatibility
 This should be fully compatible with any Admin System/VSLib version and most addons in general.